 Sign up and pay

-Choose the type of course you want to follow, sign up and pay via Credit Card or PayPal.
+Choose the type of course you want to follow, sign up and pay via Credit Card or bank transfer.

 Attend the course

-Attend the course and get ready for your exam.
+Attend the course and get ready for your exam with the slideck provided.

 Take the exam